 Investment options range from products distributed by the bank itself to others provided by third-party fund managers approved by the Ministry of Finance.
-If you want to invest in a product not distributed by your bank, you will need to get in touch with the fund manager directly.
+If you want to invest in a product not distributed by your bank, you'll need to get in touch with the fund manager directly.

 If you contribute the full $15,300 SGD per annum every year for 20 years, that would be worth $306,000 SGD after 20 years.
 But, if you invested it and earned 5% net returns per annum, you'd earn $504,850 SGD in 20 years.
-If you contributed the max amount for 30 years, you'd have $459,000 in savings, but again, if you invested those contributions each year and earned 5% net returns per annum, you’d have $1,003,436 SGD in 30 years.
+And if you contributed the max amount for 30 years, you'd have $459,000 in savings.
+But again, if you invested those contributions each year and earned 5% net returns per annum, you’d have $1,003,436 SGD in 30 years.

 Fifty percent of every withdrawal will be subject to tax.
-Timing withdrawals properly is the key to maximising the tax advantages from the SRS contributions.
+That's why timing withdrawals properly is the key to maximising the tax advantages from the SRS contributions.
 This means that you should withdraw when your marginal tax rate is lowest.